Human Sadness: Music video

-The music video for Human Sadness was released on May 27, 2015.
-The video was co-directed by Warren Fu, Nicholaus Goossen, and Wissa.
+The music video for "Human Sadness" was released on May 27, 2015.
+The video was co-directed by Warren Fu, Nicholaus Goossen, and Wiissa.
 The story of the video was conceived by Casablancas, Fu, and bassist Jake Bercovici and explores several storylines of human sorrow and anguish, portrayed by each member of the band juxtaposed against footage of the band playing as the apocalypse occurs on Earth.
 The video was inspired by the story of "the band that played on" on the Titanic as the ship sank.
-The end credits feature the demo of Human Sadness that Casablancas composed for the 2012 short film "The Unseen Beauty", a profile on Casablancas' step-father and artistic mentor Sam Adoquei.
+The end credits feature the demo of "Human Sadness" that Casablancas composed for the 2012 short film The Unseen Beauty, a profile on Casablancas' step-father and artistic mentor Sam Adoquei.
 The music video took over a year to complete.